American Bittern Botaurus lentiginosus

 White-faced Ibis Plegadis chihi

 This species should not be expected in the area, but in the spring of 2010 we learned a valuable lesson to never discount the possibility.
 That spring, a juvenile showed up with several Glossy Ibis at M&M Dairy in March and really exhibited no obvious signs of its true identity.
 As it stuck around for weeks, it started to show the relevant field marks and was eventually fairly well-documented as a White-faced Ibis.
-In the spring of 2014, I located another individual among the Glossy Ibis that I believe to have been a White-faced, but unfortunately it didn’t linger long enough to confirm.
+In the spring of 2014, I located another individual there among the Glossy Ibis that I believe to have been a White-faced, but unfortunately it didn’t linger long enough to confirm.

 Glossy Ibis Plegadis falcinellus

 The earliest record of the species comes from an unknown date in 1877 (Stevenson & Anderson, 1994); more definitive dates are later noted as 23 May 1964 and on 15 November 1967, Grimes noted four off Sawpit Road as a “notable northerly record” (Robertson and Ogden, 1968).
 Glossy Ibis is a species that is becoming more frequent but still rather localized in Duval County.
-They have pretty much always been recorded annually the last twenty years or so, but seem to becoming more reliable in certain locales.
+They have pretty much always been recorded annually the last twenty-five years or so, but seem to becoming more reliable in certain locales.
 They are hit-or-miss a couple times per year along the St. Johns River and Huguenot Memorial Park, most often in August and in the morning.

 Roseate Spoonbill Platalea ajaja

 Roseate Spoonbills are interesting in that they are seemingly expanding their range significantly.
 They were once very uncommon and generated a lot of excitement in Duval County; now they are abundant in summer and occasional in winter.
 An early notable observation comes from 8-15 May 1966 where Grady Holbert reported a single bird at Mayport (Cunningham, 1966).
-The species did not occur on the annual CBC until 1998, but in recent years they are almost expected on the annual count.
+The species did not occur on the annual Christmas Bird Count until 1998, but in recent years they are almost expected on the annual count.

 American Flamingo Phoenicopterus ruber